Strawberry Shortcake for One

 1. Chocolate-Covered Katie says:

-I haven’t been following the wedding at all, but I heard it was gorgeous!
+I loved the wedding – it was gorgeous!

 1. Chocolate-Covered Katie says: